← Home

 Here’s what I ended up with:

 1. Telegram Bot – Created via @BotFather w/ token stored as GitHub secret.
-Users send /subscribe or /start to join, and /unsubscribe to opt out.
+Users subscribe themselves.

 2. Data Source (_data/daily_song.yml) – My impeccably-curated list of 366 songs2 with date, track title, artist, and YouTube Music song ID.